-Sodium valproate (brand names include Epilim, Episenta, Epival and Dyzantil) has greater risks in pregnancy than other ASMs, with 7 women in 100 (7%) having a baby with a major abnormality, rising to 1 in 10 women (10%) if they take more than 1000mg (1g) per day.
+Sodium valproate (brand names include Epilim, Depakote, Convulex, Episenta, Epival, Kentlim, Orlept, Sodium Valproate, Syonell, Valpal, Belvo and Dyzantil) has greater risks in pregnancy than other ASMs, with 7 women in 100 (7%) having a baby with a major abnormality, rising to 1 in 10 women (10%) if they take more than 1000mg (1g) per day.

 Also, up to 4 children in 10 (up to 40%) whose mothers took sodium valproate have problems with development and learning.
+In addition, the MHRA have also issued information about an increased risk of lower birth weight for babies exposed to sodium valproate.